operator-framework/operator-sdk/doc/user/client.md

 ### Default Client

 The SDK relies on a `manager.Manager` to create a `client.Client` interface that performs Create, Update, Delete, Get, and List operations within a `reconcile.Reconciler`'s Reconcile function.
 The SDK will generate code to create a Manager, which holds a Cache and a Client to be used in CRUD operations and communicate with the API server.
-By default a Controller's Reconciler will be populated with the Manager's Client which is a [split-client][code-split-client].
+By default a Controller's Reconciler will be populated with the Manager's Client which is a [split-client][doc-split-client].

 `pkg/controller/<kind>/<kind>_controller.go`:
 ```Go